Uriah Hall: Ultimate Fighting Championship

-Hall next faced newcomer Bevon Lewis on December 29, 2018 at UFC 232.
+Hall next faced newcomer Bevon Lewis on December 29, 2018, at UFC 232.
 He won the fight via knockout in the third round.

-Hall faced Antônio Carlos Júnior on September 14, 2019 at UFC on ESPN+ 16.
+Hall faced Antônio Carlos Júnior on September 14, 2019, at UFC Fight Night 158.
 Hall won the fight via split decision.

-Hall was scheduled to face Ronaldo Souza on April 14, 2020 at UFC 249.
+Hall was scheduled to face Ronaldo Souza on April 14, 2020, at UFC 249.
 However, on April 9, Dana White, the president of UFC announced that this event was postponed and the bout was scheduled on May 9, 2020.
 On May 8, Souza withdrew from the fight after testing positive for COVID-19.

-Hall was scheduled to face Yoel Romero on August 22, 2020 at UFC on ESPN 15.
+Hall was scheduled to face Yoel Romero on August 22, 2020, at UFC on ESPN 15.
 However, Romero pulled out of the fight on August 11 for undisclosed reasons.
 In turn, Hall was removed from the card and will be rescheduled for a future event.

 Hall faced Anderson Silva on October 31, 2020, at UFC Fight Night 181.
 He won the fight via technical knockout in round four.

-A rematch with Chris Weidman was expected to take place on February 13, 2021 at UFC 258 However, Weidman was pulled from the event due to a positive COVID-19 test and the bout was cancelled, The rematch took place at UFC 261 on April 24, 2021.
+A rematch with Chris Weidman was expected to take place on February 13, 2021, at UFC 258 However, Weidman was pulled from the event due to a positive COVID-19 test and the bout was cancelled, The rematch took place at UFC 261 on April 24, 2021.
 At the start of the first round, Weidman threw a heavy outside low kick which Hall checked with his left knee.
-This check snapped Weidman's left fibula and tibia on contact.
-Weidman immediately fell to the mat, forcing referee Herb Dean to stop the fight and declare Hall the winner via technical knockout.
+Weidman immediately fell to the mat - with his right tibia and fibula broken - forcing referee Herb Dean to stop the fight and declare Hall the winner via technical knockout.
 This win made Hall the first fighter in UFC history to win a fight without throwing a single strike.

-Hall was expected to face Sean Strickland on August 7, 2021 at UFC 265.
+Hall was expected to face Sean Strickland on August 7, 2021, at UFC 265.
 However on June 4, 2021, the bout was moved to headline UFC on ESPN: Hall vs. Strickland on July 31, 2021.
 Hall lost the fight via unanimous decision.

 Hall was scheduled to face André Muniz on April 16, 2022, at UFC Fight Night 206.
 However, Hall withdrew due to undisclosed reasons.
 The bout with Muniz was rescheduled for UFC 276 on July 2.
 He lost the bout via unanimous decision.

 On August 10, 2022, Hall announced his retirement from MMA competition.

+Global Fight League

+Hall was scheduled to come out of retirement to face former three-time Bellator Welterweight Champion Douglas Lima on May 25, 2025 at GFL 2.
+However, all GFL events were cancelled indefinitely.